Event-AHU/SAV/README.md

 ### Citation
 If you have any questions about this work, please leave an issue.
-Please cite this work if it helps your resesearch.
+Please cite this work if it helps your research.

 ```
 @misc{wang2025SAV,